-According to the German Electrical and Electronic Equipment Act (ElektroG), electrical and electronic equipment must not be disposed of with normal household waste.
-Public
+According to the Electrical and Electronic Equipment Act (ElektroG), electrical and electronic equipment must not be disposed of with regular household waste.

-waste disposal authorities (counties and independent cities) are obliged to take back old electrical equipment from citizens free of charge and to pass it on to the responsible manufacturers and distributors for further treatment and recycling, or to recycle it themselves.
+Public waste management authorities (counties and independent cities) are required to accept old electrical appliances from residents free of charge and to forward them to the responsible manufacturers and distributors for further processing and recycling, or to recycle them themselves.

-In most counties and independent cities, large appliances are collected as bulky waste or separately, and small electrical appliances can be handed in at collection points.
-Many retailers also take back old appliances in their stores.
+In most counties and cities not part of a county, large appliances are collected as part of bulky waste pickup or separately, and small electrical appliances can be dropped off at collection points.
+Many retailers also accept old appliances at their stores.

-Disposal is financed by the citizen when the product is purchased, so that disposal must then be free of charge for the citizen (product responsibility).
+Citizens help finance disposal costs when they purchase the product, so disposal must then be free of charge for them (product responsibility).

 Electrical and electronic devices must not be disposed of in the residual waste bin.
 They must be taken to the recycling center.
 This service is free of charge for private households.